online-ml/river/docs/metrics.rst

    F1Score
    Precision
    Recall
+   RollingLogLoss
+   RollingF1Score
+   RollingPrecision
+   RollingRecall

 Multi-class classification
 ++++++++++++++++++++++++++

 Note that every multi-class classification metric also works for binary classification.
-For example you may use the ``Accuracy`` metric in both cases.
+For example you may use the ``Accuracy`` metric in both binary and multi-class classification.

 .. autosummary::
    :toctree: generated/